ppietropiccolo/Risc-V-exercises/README.md

-just a folder of coputer architecture files
+just a folder of computer architecture files

 some recursive codes may not work